CadenMitchell/kodebyter/README.md

 # KodeByter
 A simple Caesar cipher encrypter and decrypter.

+## Notice:
+_This branch has been officially discontinued.
+If you want to get the latest edition, please visit [this link to the new GitLab project](https://TriVoxel.page.link/kodebyter)._

 ## Features:
 1) Small file size.
 2) fast loading time using your default terminal.